 - Take time packing.
 Don’t do this the night before you leave because you will most likely forget stuff and pack way too much.

 Here are some of our favorite products that make for light yet comfortable travel.

 DITCH THE LIQUIDS

 When it comes to packing light one of the major hurdles to get over are the liquids.
-Not only do they weigh a lot but you can’t take large quantities of liquid as a
+Not only do they weigh a lot but you can’t take large quantities of liquid as a carry on.

-Travel CLOTHING THAT MAKES SENSE
+TRAVEL CLOTHING THAT MAKES SENSE